ArduPilot/ardupilot_wiki/plane/source/docs/motor-thrust-scaling.rst

     :target: ../_images/MotThstExpo_graphs2.png

--  :ref:`MOT_SPIN_MAX<MOT_SPIN_MAX>` controls the point at which the thrust flattens out near it's maximum.
+-  :ref:`MOT_SPIN_MAX<MOT_SPIN_MAX>` controls the point at which the thrust flattens out near its maximum.
 This is fixed at 0.95, meaning 95% of full throttle.

 Thrust Stands